kesavanm/web-dev-setup/README.md

 ### Debugging with xDebug tool
 xDebug tool is the one for PHP apps.
 And this tool is supported by all the IDEs.
-Configuration for VSCode is described on [xDebugging](tools/ide-editor/vscode/README.md#xDebugging)
+Configuration for VSCode & PHPStorm is described on [xDebugging](tools/ide-editor/vscode/README.md#xDebugging) and [PHPStorm](tools/ide-editor/phpstorm/README.md)